Canadians stranded outside Kabul airport forced to stand knee-deep in 'sewage water' waiting to be airlifted | CBC News

 Canadians stranded outside Kabul airport forced to stand knee-deep in 'sewage water' waiting to be airlifted

-Canadian citizens in Kabul say they are standing knee-deep in what they describe as "sewage water" outside the airport, waving clearance letters for evacuation flights and shouting for help, but say they're being ignored by Canadian military personnel.
+Canadian citizens in Kabul say they have been standing knee-deep in what they describe as "sewage water" outside the airport, waving clearance letters for evacuation flights and shouting for help, but say they're being ignored by Canadian military personnel.

-Thousands of people are now congregating around, and in, the canal near the airport — many of them having come from a meeting place designated by Global Affairs Canada that they say they cannot get into.
+Thousands of people are now congregating around, and in, the canal near the airport — many of them having tried but failed to reach a meeting place designated by Global Affairs Canada.
+Men interviewed by CBC News who had been at the canal say it is filled with raw sewage.

-Thousands of Afghans and foreign nationals are still desperately trying to flee the country amid the Taliban takeover and a looming Aug.
-31 deadline when U.S. forces are set to withdraw.
+Thousands of Afghans and foreign nationals are still desperately trying to flee the country amid the Taliban takeover and a looming Tuesday deadline when the last U.S. forces are set to withdraw.

 However, Canada's deadline might be even shorter.
 On Wednesday, an anonymous source told CBC News that the Canadian Armed Forces (CAF) are winding down their evacuations, meaning Canadians could have just 24 to 48 hours to get planes in and out of Kabul.

-Some permanent residents of Canada in Afghanistan believe they have been "abandoned."
+Some Canadian nationals in Afghanistan say they believe they have been "abandoned."

 He previously worked in Afghanistan for the Canadian government.

-The man says he has a letter from Global Affairs Canada confirming he and his family are Canadian citizens and that they should be granted safe passage to the airport.
+The man said he has a letter from Global Affairs Canada confirming he and his family are Canadian citizens and that they should be granted safe passage to the airport.

-An accompanying email outlined instructions to reach the meeting place for those awaiting flights to Canada: wear non-Western style clothing, head to the Baron Hotel near the airport, pass through two checkpoints — one managed by the Taliban and another by the United Kingdom — and then sit underneath a Canadian flag to await officials.
+An accompanying email outlined instructions to reach the meeting place for those awaiting flights to Canada, which included passing through two checkpoints — one managed by the Taliban and another by the United Kingdom.

-However, the man says he has not been able to get past the U.K. checkpoint.
-Visibly sunburnt, he says he waited for eight hours in the sun with his family Wednesday — dousing his children's heads with water and trying to stave off dehydration.
+However, the man said he has not been able to get past the U.K. checkpoint.
+Visibly sunburnt, he said he waited for eight hours in the sun with his family Wednesday — dousing his children's heads with water and trying to stave off dehydration.

 "There were people beating [people], there was no crowd management."

-The man says he has watched as other country's citizens are being safely escorted into the airport.
+The man said he has watched as other country's citizens are being safely escorted into the airport.

 He is worried for his family's safety after hearing stories from friends of the Taliban targeting those who had worked for foreign governments.

-"My biggest fear is for my kids, I want to bring them safely back home."
+"My biggest fear is for my kids, I want to bring them safely back home," he said.

 'They are not taking our visas'

-Videos provided to CBC News by the man, taken by his friend, show dozens of men standing in dirty, knee-deep water that one of them describes as "sewage water," near the airport.
+Videos provided to CBC News by the man, taken by his friend, show dozens of men standing in dirty, knee-deep water that the man describes as "sewage water," near the airport.
 Hundreds more can be seen in the video congregating on the canal's bank.
 They are shouting at a group of armed forces, showing their approval letters for flights, but being ignored.

-The man taking the video says he had just attempted to enter the Baron Hotel but there was nobody there.
+The man taking the video says he had just attempted to enter the hotel designated by Global Affairs Canada but there was nobody there.
+He says he has been waiting in the canal for three hours.

 "The Canadian forces, they are not taking our visas and they are not talking to us," the man behind the video says.